-Would you rather eat Thanksgiving dinner in a restaurant (paying others to prepare and serve it and clean up afterwards) -- or prepare it yourself exactly how you want it, as much as you want (with the possibility of tasty leftovers) and save hard-earned money in the process?
+Would you rather eat Thanksgiving dinner in a restaurant (paying others to prepare and serve it and clean up afterwards) -- or

 To provide a little background, please understand that during the times when we have been on the road together, we've had multiple opportunities to eat a Thanksgiving meal on the road.